pola-rs/polars-book/user_guide/src/coming_from_pandas.md

 └─────┴──────┴──────┘
 ```

-Because we can store the whole operation in a single expression, we can combine several `window` functions and
+Because we can store the whole operation in a single expression, we can combine several
-even combine different groups!
+`window` functions and even combine different groups!

-`Polars` will cache window expressions that are applied over the same group, so storing them in a single `select` is both
+`Polars` will cache window expressions that are applied over the same group, so storing
-convenient **and** optimal.
+them in a single `select` is both convenient **and** optimal.
+In the following example
+we look at a case where we are calculating group statistics over `"c"` twice:

 ```python
 df.select([